-This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 39, number 05 (2016).
+This article first appeared in the Christian Research Journal, volume 39, number 05 (2016).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Something is changing in the way our culture is portraying comic book superheroes.
 Have you noticed?
 In 2016 alone, we have seen Deadpool, Batman vs. Superman, and now Suicide Squad on the big screen (together raking in over $2 billion worldwide), as well as Lucifer and The Preacher on TV.
 What all of these movies and TV shows have in common is their portrayal of morally compromised superheroes who are willing to lie, steal, torture, and even murder bad guys.
 What are we to make of the rise of antiheroes?

 A Brief History of Antiheroes.
 There is a long tradition of heroes who work outside the bounds of the law, but they were generally still portrayed as “good guys.”
 Often these heroes are forced to become outlaws by a corrupt government (such as Robin Hood or Zorro).
 Even Jesus can be seen as a kind of outlaw, in that He came into conflict with a corrupt legal system.

 Likewise, when it comes to comic books, there always has been a range of superheroes.
 Superman is the typical hero, and Batman is more the antihero type.
 But traditionally even Batman was still a hero who didn’t kill indiscriminately.
 Although it is a standard comic book trope that heroes are often misunderstood by the police and are falsely considered outlaws (Spiderman, Daredevil, etc.), they still bring their foes to justice, sending them to prison.